cicsdev/cics-nodejs-invoke/README.md

 ## Deploying the CICS web services

 1. Clone this repository into a temporary directory on zFS.
-2. Copy the WSBind files into the pickup directory of your PIPELINE.
+2. Copy the WSBind files from `wsbinds` folder into the pickup directory of your PIPELINE.
 3. Either:
    (a) perform a PIPELINE SCAN
 or (b) define WEBSERVICE and URIMAP resources for the services.